Scarabaeus1031/NEXAH/README.md

 - boundaries (separatrices)
 - transition intensity (boundary strength)

-These define:

-> where the system can go — and where it cannot
+→ these define where the system can move — and where it cannot

 ---